Mancos Shale: Geology

 The unit is dominated by mudrock that accumulated in offshore and marine environments of the Cretaceous North American Inland Sea.
 The Mancos was deposited during the Cenomanian (locally Albian) through Campanian ages, approximately from 95 million years ago (Ma) to 80 Ma.

 Stratigraphically the Mancos Shale fills the interval between the Dakota and the Mesaverde Group.

 The lower marine Mancos Shale conformably intertongues with terrestrial sandstones and mudstones of the Dakota and in its upper part grades into and intertongues with the Mesaverde Group.
 The shale tongues typically have sharp basal contacts and gradational upper contacts.
 Whereas in the plains east of the Rocky Mountains certain mappable marine shales are identified as formations (e.g., Skull Creek, Graneros), correlated deposits within the distribution of the Mancos are named as tongues of the greater Mancos Formation.

 Thus, the classification broadly corresponds with the Colorado Group classification of the Great Plains region.
-As such, various units of the Colorado Group are recognized within the Mancos in those areas where their distinct facies can be recognized.
+Accordingly, various units of the Colorado Group are recognized within the Mancos in those areas where their distinct facies can be recognized.